ewelot/airtools/doc/manual-en.md

 ## Booting Install Medium of the Xubuntu Linux distribution

-Download the ISO image file of the latest 64-bit Xubuntu LTS release from <http://xubuntu.org/>.
-Please note the LTS version label, which indicates a “Long Term Support” release.
-This Linux OS version is one of the well supported ones by the AIRTOOLS software.
-From the choosen mirror site you should download the ISO file with highest revision number.
+Download the ISO image file of the latest Xubuntu LTS release from
+<http://xubuntu.org/>.
+Please note the LTS version label, which
+indicates a “Long Term Support” release.
+This Linux OS version is well supported by the AIRTOOLS software.
+Choose a mirror download close to your location and download the 64-bit desktop image.
 At the time of this writing it is named `xubuntu-18.04.3-desktop-amd64.iso`.

-The ISO file is used in place of a install medium for the virtual machine.
+The ISO image file is used in place of a install medium for the virtual machine.
 To do so you have to start the VirtualBox software (if not running already) and press the “Settings” button of the selected virtual machine.

 Select the “Storage” tab.
-Within “Storage Devices” click on the CD symbol (labeled “Empty”) and from “Attributes” click the CD symbol near the right border of the window and select the ISO image file.
+Within “Storage Devices” click on the CD symbol (labeled “Empty”) and from “Attributes” click the CD symbol near the right border of the window and select the previously downloaded ISO file.
 Pressing “OK” will save your modified settings and you are ready to start the virtual machine by pressing the green “Start” button.

 The following boot process is very similar to a regular boot process of a install CD/DVD on a real computer.
 In addition, the current virtual